gaarangoa/ARGminer/README.md

     ng build --base-href /argpedia/

 # move database from local to production
-make a copy of the database
+make a copy of the database.
+Go inside the container and do this!

         mongodump --host localhost --port 27897 --db argpedia --username xxx --password xxx mongorestore --host localhost --port 27897 /data/db/dump/